hansifer/grunt-file-info/README.md

 If the destination file does not exist, it is created and populated with the generated text.
 In this case the template function `pass()` yields an empty string since there are no field values to propagate.

-Note that in the example above, text is written to the destination file only if any of the size values for "Version 1" have changed.
-"Version 2" values in this case are simply propagated from existing text.
+Note that in the example above, text is written to the destination file only if any of the size values for "Standalone Version" have changed.
+"Dependent Version" values in this case are simply propagated from existing text.

 #### Kitchen Sink